kp-bit/xblinds/README.md

 #### Power supply:
-Any 5V PSU will do, I've calculated ~2A per unit to be on the safe side, especially if the run at the same time in a group.
+Any 5V PSU will do, I've calculated ~2A per unit to be on the safe side.

 ### Wiring